rbrich/keybox/docs/format.rst

 Plain-text format
 -----------------
-Plain-text format used by import/export is similar to keybox format, but without encryption.
+Plain-text format used by import/export is similar to keybox format, but without encrypted passwords.

 The format is tab-delimited table with a header: